 Lee Evans is an Attorney at Gerber Ciano Kelly Brady, LLP where he practices workers’ compensation defense law.
 Lee received his J.D. from the State University of New York at Buffalo’s School of Law, and his B.A. in Political Science and Government and Art History from Case Western Reserve University in Ohio.
 He has served on the Board of Trustees for Family Promise of WNY since 2012.

-Kristen Luppino-Gholston is the Director of Strategic Initiatives at the WNY Women’s Foundation.
+Kristen Luppino-Gholston is the Director of the Saffrin Center for Sustainability and Civic Engagement at Daemen College.
+Prior to moving to Daemen, she was at the WNY Women’s Foundation, Catholic Charities WIC, and Child and Family Services Haven House.
 She has been working with and for the women of Western New York for nearly 15 years.
-A community social worker by training, Kristen worked with Child and Family Services Haven House and Catholic Charities WIC doing macro-level work to promote a safe and healthy community for women and children by building collaborations, increasing opportunities, educating, researching, and promoting justice.
+A community social worker by training, Kristen does macro-level work to promote safe and healthy WNY communities by building collaborations, increasing opportunities, educating, researching, and promoting justice.
 Kristen is a member of the SUNY at Buffalo Chapter of the Rho Kappa Social Work Honors Society and was named one of Buffalo Business First’s “40 Under 40” in 2017.
-Kristen’s motivation to work for women and girls is heightened by the desire to pave the way for her two young daughters.

 Clay is an attorney at Gerber Ciano Kelly Brady, LLP and as part of the firm’s Insurance Solutions Practice Group he concentrates principally on insurance coverage analysis and litigation.
 He has also handles various civil and commercial matters ranging from car accident injuries to multi-million dollar commercial disputes.
 Drawing from a background involving environmental, criminal and personal injury law, Clay brings an adaptable approach to insurance and general litigation matters.
 Clay grew up in Rochester, New York and has resided in Buffalo for the past 11 years.
 He was previously involved in fundraising for inner city schools and wants to focus on helping Family Promise of Western New York grow and help as many families as possible.